Final big busy broadcast hour performed by me, Rush Lynn Boy, your highly trained broadcast specialist, unique in the world of media.

 It's so exciting.

-Um yesterday on this program, we had, because of a phone call, a discussion about Hollywood and guns and smoking and cigarettes.
+Yesterday on this program, we had, because of a phone call, a discussion about Hollywood and guns and smoking and cigarettes.

 And I said, that's not why I was raising the issue.

-Hollywood's a bunch of leftists and they make movies that glorify guns, and the bad guys have become the good guys.
+Hollywood's a bunch of leftists, and they make movies that glorify guns.

-Well, he's got to send a message.
+And it's got to send a message.

-I mean, whether it's subliminal or not, uh the caller said, why doesn't Hollywood get in gear and start making movies that don't have any guns?
+I mean, whether it's subliminal or not, the caller said, why doesn't Hollywood get in gear and start making movies that don't have any guns?

 Wouldn't that be true to their political beliefs?

-Yeah, but it wouldn't be very much fun to watch a movie, in Hollywood's viewpoint.
+Yeah, but it wouldn't be very much fun to watch a movie in Hollywood's viewpoint.

 Same thing with smoking.